-Planning Inspectorate: A government organisation which makes recommendations about the policies and proposals in DPDs through a formal independent examination.
+Planning Inspectorate: A government organisation which makes recommendations about the policies and proposals in development plan documents through a formal independent examination.
 The inspectorate is a neutral organisation which arbitrates where people and organisations do not agree with a council's draft development plan document.
 They also check whether a council's proposals are in line with relevant government policy.

-Planning obligations and agreements: A legal agreement between the Council and a developer which is needed before a development can go ahead.
+Planning obligations and agreements: Also known as S106 agreements.
+A legal agreement between the Council and a developer which is needed before a development can go ahead.
 It will usually deal with things that need to happen away from the development site, including improvements to roads and open spaces and the provision of affordable housing.

-Policies Map: A plan which shows policies and proposals for specific sites and locations.
+Policies Map: A plan which shows Local Plan policies and proposals for specific sites and locations.
 These are shown on an Ordnance Survey map.